NadiaIdris/planner-web-app/README.md

 ### Edit task

 - **Add a task** (by using keyboard shortcut Enter or a "+ Add task" button).
-  - **Task highlighting** - When task is added, it's background will be highlighted light gray.
+  - **Task highlighting** - When a task is added, it's background will be highlighted light gray.
 This helps to identify the added task from the rest of the tasks if more than one task is present.
 - **Mark task done**
-  - **Checkbox** - If user hovers over empty checkbox, checked icon will appear.
-This is to visually indicate that task will marked done if checkbox is clicked.
+  - **Checkbox** - If the user hovers over empty checkbox, checked icon will appear.
+This is to visually indicate that the task will be marked done if the checkbox is clicked.
 - **Edit task text**
 - **Add a priority to a task (P0, P1 or P2)**
 - **Add a deadline to a task**